 The more common interpretation of coffee and acidity is to do with the flavor notes in coffee beans.

-This is also known as brightness, tartness, aroma, bitterness – basically what makes coffee, well coffee.
+This is also known as brightness, tartness, aroma and bitterness – basically what makes coffee, well coffee.

 Coffee is made up of over 30 different organic acids.
 These acids combine to produce the unique flavor attributed to coffee.
 They are also responsible for many of the benefits of coffee such as antioxidants.